©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 (20.)
 Ethics, Bourgeois Virtues, and Economics [top^]

-1. "Bourgeois Virtue," American Scholar 63 (2, Spring 1994): 177-191.
+1. "Bourgeois Virtue," The American Scholar 63 (2, Spring 1994): 177-191.
+Noted Best American Essays by Assay: A Journal of Non-Fiction Studies.
 Reprinted in Occasional Papers of the Centre for Independent Studies, New South Wales (short version reprinted in the Phi Beta Kappa Key Reporter, Fall 1994).
 Reprinted in Eugene Heath, ed., Morality and the Market (McGraw-Hill, 2001)

 • "Bourgeois Blues," Reason 25 (1, May 1993): 47-51.
-Reprinted in Parth J. Shah, ed.
-Morality of Markets.
-Academic Foundation/ Centre For Civil Society (India).
+Reprinted in Parth J. Shah, ed., Morality of Markets (India: Academic Foundation/Centre for Civil Society).
 Reprinted in Ted Lardner and Todd Lundberg, eds., Exchanges: Reading and Writing About Consumer Culture (Longman, 2001).

 • "Bourgeois Virtue," 1000 words, pp. 44-46 in Patricia Werhane and E. R. Freeman, eds.
 Blackwell Encyclopedic Dictionary of Business Ethics, Blackwell: Malden, MA and London, 1997; reprinted in second edition.